 Resource Area No Action Alternative Alternative 1 Air Quality No change to existing air quality conditions.
 Emissions from construction activities would be minimal and temporary, with emissions less than 10.02 tons per year (tpy) for all criteria pollutants.
 Best Management Practices (BMPs) would be implemented to reduce particulate matter emissions.
 Water Resources No change to existing water resources conditions.
 No impacts to groundwater, wetlands, or floodplains.
 No Clean Water Act Section 404 permitting required.
 All stormwater would continue to be managed under existing permits and additional construction permits as necessary.
 Cultural Resources No change to existing cultural resources.
 No archaeological resources present in the project area.
 Proposed Action would not diminish or adversely affect the significance or integrity of the historic properties.
 Biological Resources No change to existing biological resources.
 Impacted vegetation would consist of maintained grasses and shrubs.
 Impacts would be negligible.
 No invasive plant species have been found in the affected areas.
 Noise and disturbance impacts on wildlife, including protected species, would be temporary and minor.
 Habitat removal would be negligible.
-Activities would not further threaten the existence of any protected species or critical habitats.
+Activities may affect, but are not likely to adversely affect, threatened species, nor would the activities result in the incidental take of migratory birds or bald eagles.
 Hazardous Materials and Wastes No change to existing hazardous materials and wastes conditions.
 Demolition may require remediation of asbestos containing materials, lead-based paint, and/or polychlorinated biphenyls.
 Demolition of Building 5073 would require disposal or closure-inplace of the active 1,000-gallon used oil underground storage tank.
 Additional use and storage permit may be required to introduce a new hull treatment into usage.

-Draft Environmental Assessment for Homeporting of the Columbia Class Submarine at NSB Kings Bay, Geo rgia
+Final Environmental Assessment for Homeporting of the Columbia Class Submarine at NSB Kings Bay, Georgia